 How is autism diagnosed?

-Unfortunately, it is very difficult to diagnose autism.
+Unfortunately, it is very difficult to diagnose autism. because what causes autism in a child .
 There is no test to determine.
-Surpisingly, a genetic test would just show if someone is at risk for it.
+Surprisingly, a genetic test would just show if someone is at risk for it.
 Usually, it can be diagnosed at 2 years old by a professional, but sometimes due to the lack of awareness, autism goes undetected.

 Look for these symptoms!
 If you or your child has them, contact a professional.
 They will help you.